naev/naev/docs/manual/sec/misn.md

 # Missions and Events

-Naev missions and events are written in the Lua Programming Language[^lua].
+Naev missions and events are written in the [Lua Programming Language](https://www.lua.org).
 In particular, they use version 5.1 of the Lua programming language.
 While both missions and events share most of the same API, they differ in the following ways: